Characters of the Yakuza series: Goh Hamazaki

-In Yakuza 3's ending, he appears again in Theater Square confronting Kazuma.
+In Yakuza 3s ending, he appears again in Theater Square confronting Kazuma.
 Devoid of the power he once had as a yakuza chairman, Goh tells Kiryu that he is a wanted man and that he would be better off dead than to live in personal shame.
-Kiryu convinces Goh that it's not too late to mend his ways as long as he is alive, stretching his hand out as a sign of trust.
+Kiryu convinces Goh that it is not too late to mend his ways as long as he is alive, stretching his hand out as a sign of trust.
 Goh walks towards Kiryu, stabbing him in his abdomen with a knife.
-With Kiryu dying, Goh mockingly states to Kazuma that his idealism will not amount to anything now that he's near death, and Kiryu responds that he still believes in people and his ideals even if he's dying, as the now-deceased Mine taught him this lesson.
+With Kiryu dying, Goh mockingly states to Kazuma that his idealism will not amount to anything now that he is near death, and Kiryu responds that he still believes in people and his ideals even if he is dying, as the now-deceased Mine taught him this lesson.
 Bemused by Kiryu's resolve, he is tackled by Kazuki and Yuya, and forced to the ground as the police sirens wail in the background.

 Goh Hamazaki appears again in Yakuza 4, now as a 51-year-old prisoner at the same facility Taiga Saejima is transferred to.
 After Saejima is beaten, Hamazaki manages to get in to see him and convinces him to join his escape effort.
 With weapon expert Kamiyama's help, who is also an inmate at the prison, the two manage to get past the guards.
 While sneaking out, Hamazaki obtains confidential documents pertaining to the Tojo Clan.
 After a final showdown with prison guard Saito, Hamazaki is shot multiple times.
 Before he and Saito fall into the sea, he tells Saejima to find a man named Kiryu.
-Hamazaki washes up on the Sunshine Orphanage's beach in Okinawa some time later.
+Hamazaki washes up on the Sunshine Orphanage's beach in Okinawa sometime later.
 Haruka, remembering the events of the previous year, refuses to let him near the other children.
 Kiryu and Hamazaki head into town only to meet up with Yasuko, Saejima's half-sister.
-The group meets at Tamashiro's abandoned office, but are ambushed by Saito and the other guards.
+The group meets at Tamashiro's abandoned office but are ambushed by Saito and the other guards.
 Although Saito is defeated, Hamazaki sustains a fatal back wound and dies in hospital.
 Haruka keeps his body at the orphanage until Kiryu returns so he can be buried.